smalljobs/smalljobs/README.md

 ## Acknowledgments

-* R.I.P Michael Kessler (2015), a wonderful Character and amazing monster of a programmer who did the imlemented the Prototype in an amazing Quality.
+* R.I.P Michael Kessler (2015), a wonderful Character and amazing monster of a programmer who implemented the Prototype in an amazing Quality.
 * [Verein SocialBox](http://socialbox.ch) (Mich Wyser) - for starting the project as an Open-Source Alternative
 * Prix Génération / AXA Winterthur for financing the Startup of SmallJobs
 * [tatentraeger.ch](http://tatentraeger.ch/) - for finishing the developing and integration it into the JugendInfo-App and sending it into reality